My Cookie Journey

 Instructions

-• Infuse dried pears either with pear juice or water for half an hour.
-Take out of the liquid and pat them dry with a paper towel.
-Chop them into small pieces and set them aside.
+• Infuse the dried pears by soaking them in pear juice or water for 30 minutes.
+Remove the slices from the liquid, pat them dry with paper towels, and chop into small pieces.
+Set aside.

-• Weigh or measure the white and light brown sugars into a bowl and set it aside.
-Next, weigh or measure the flour, baking powder, salt, cinnamon, nutmeg and run a whisk through to blend.
+• Weigh or measure the white and light brown sugars into a small bowl and set aside.
+In a separate bowl, weigh or measure the flour, baking powder, salt, cinnamon, and nutmeg.
+Whisk to combine evenly.
+If using whole hazelnuts with skins, remove the skins and chop them into small pieces.
+If already chopped, you can skip this step.

-• Scrape down the sides, turn the mixer to a low speed and gradually add the dry flour mixture.
-Next, I scrape down the sides and across the bottom before adding the chopped pears and hazelnuts.
-It only takes a few seconds to mix the fruit and nuts into the batter.
+• Scrape down the sides of the bowl, then turn the mixer to low speed and add the dry flour mixture in thirds, blending just until combined.
+Scrape down the sides and across the bottom of the bowl once more, then add the chopped pears and hazelnuts.
+Mix just until the fruit and nuts are evenly distributed, this should only take a few seconds.

 • Cover the mixer bowl loosely with plastic wrap and refrigerate for an hour.

-• Preheat your oven to 350° line 2 cookie sheet pans with parchment paper.
-I love using a cookie scoop since it makes each cookie the same size.
-I used a medium-size scooper to get 12 mounds on a cookie sheet.
-Bake for 12-14 minutes.
-Leave them on the pan for a minute before moving them to a cooling rack.
+• Preheat your oven to 350°F (175°C or 180°C) and line two cookie sheet pans with parchment paper.
+I love using a cookie scoop, it helps keep the cookies uniform in size.
+Using a medium-size scoop, I placed 12 mounds of dough per sheet.
+Bake for 12 to 14 minutes, then let the cookies rest on the pan for about a minute before transferring them to a cooling rack.

 NUTRITION DISCLAIMER